-For irrad0=2 the surface reflected (leaving) radiance is calculated additionally.
+For $irrad\theta = 2$ the surface reflected (leaving) radiance is calculated additionally.

-For a flat terrain, ASCII spectra of the direct, diffuse, and global flux on the ground are provided in the folder of the input scene, see Atcor ATBD[106] In case of a flat terrain the global (i.e. direct plus diffuse) flux image is calculated.
+For a flat terrain, ASCII spectra of the direct, diffuse, and global flux on the ground are provided in the folder of the input scene, see the theoretical background documentation [106].
+In case of a flat terrain the global (i.e. direct plus diffuse) flux image is calculated.
 For a rugged terrain the images of the direct and diffuse fluxes are calculated.
 Note: as the flux files have to use a float encoding (32bits/pixel) the file size is twice or four times the size of the input scene for a 16bit/pixel and 8bit/pixel input scene, respectively.